wvella/OAuth2/README.md

 The *client ID* is considered public information, and is used to build login URLs, or can be included in the Javascript source code of a web page.
 The *client secret* must be kept **confidential**.
 Don't commit this to your git repository!

+The application will look similar to this:

+[FileSafe:c8578613-72c0-4c6e-9e30-ff483eac4315:github-OAuth-application-settings am.png]

 ## Setting Up the Environment

 We are going to build a simple PHP website with no external pacakges and no frameworks needed.